 Chinese New Year Parade Route - Belleville Neighborhood in Paris

-Belleville's Chinese New Year parade begins at the Belleville Metro Station, marches up Boulevard de la Villette, turns right on Rue Rebeval, makes another right turn on Rue Jules Romains, and right again at Rue de Belleville.
-When the parade reaches the Belleville Metro Station, it heads down Rue Louis Bonnet, makes a sharp right turn onto Rue de la Présentation, and a final right turn on Rue du Faubourg du Temple to finish at Belleville Metro Station.
+Belleville's Chinese New Year parade begins at 56 Rue de Belleville between the Belleviille and Pyranees metro stations.
+Although the parade changes a bit each year, it typically marches along Boulevard de la Villette, Rue Rebeval, Rue Jules Romains, Rue Louis Bonnet, Rue de la Présentation, and Rue du Faubourg du Temple to finish at Belleville Metro Station.

 More to See & Do for Chinese New Year in Belleville

-Treat yourself to a delicious meal at one of the many Chinese restaurants and tea houses lining the main streets within 2-3 blocks of the Belleville Metro Station, especially along Rue Louis Bonnet.
+Treat yourself to a delicious meal at one of the many Chinese restaurants and tea houses lining the main streets within 2-3 blocks of the Belleville Metro Station, especially along Rue Louis Bonnet in the block below Rue de la Presentation.

 Marais Chinese New Year Parade (3rd & 4th Paris Arrondissements)